 If you've visited this guide before, you may be wondering about the change in some of our page titles from -phobia suffixes to -misia suffixes.
 If you're new to the guide, you may simply be wondering what these words/suffixes mean.
 Well never fear--we are more than happy to explain this relatively new shift in language.

 The suffix "-phobia" comes from the Greek word for "fear of," and so it denotes an intense aversion to the part of the word that precedes it.
-Words like "homophobia" or "Islamophobia" are pretty recognizable, and most folks understand them to mean a position or perspective that is prejudicial and discriminatory against homosexuality and the religion of Islam respectively.
+Words like "homophobia" or "Islamophobia" are pretty recognizable, and most folks understand them to mean a position or perspective that is prejudicial and discriminatory against LGBTQIA+ identities and the religion of Islam respectively.

 The problem with these constructions is that there are folks who actually have phobias (real anxiety disorders in which someone experiences intense anxiety or fear that they're unable to control).
 Claustraphobia, for instance, is a fear of being enclosed in small spaces that, when triggered, can lead to responses from distracting discomfort to full blown panic attacks.
 When we use terms like "homophobia," we are equating bigotry with a mental health disorder, which does several problematic things:

 So since naming oppression with "-phobia" suffixes is harmful, many folks are exchanging them for "-misia" suffixes instead.
 Misia comes from the Greek word for hate or hatred, so similar to how Islamophobia means "fear of Islam," the more accurate and inclusive Islamomisia means "hatred of Islam."

 For these reasons, our guide will be using "-misia" constructions in place of "-phobia" in an effort to be as accurate and clear as possible and because we strive to practice within this guide the very anti-oppressive values we discuss in it.

 A- always center the impacted— Kayla Reed (@RE_invent_ED) June 13, 2016